 Editor’s note: Alena explains how telehealth technology can be worth investing in by showing the benefits it can bring to healthcare organizations and patients.
 And if you consider leveraging telehealth technology in your organization, check ScienceSoft’s offering in telemedicine app development.

 Since July 2020, many Americans have reported they faced health problems with sleeping (36%) or eating (32%) and increased alcohol or substance use (12%), because of anxiety and stress due to the coronavirus.
-Telehealth offers a great opportunity to provide the needed mental care and avoid the risks associated with travel.
+Moreover, naturally, patients experiencing mental health problems are often uncomfortable to visit a care facility and discuss their problems face-to-face.
+To my mind, the use of the telemedicine technology to provide mental health services is one of the most effective measures to solve these problems.

 Telehealth allows healthcare providers to improve accessibility and quality of care provision.
 Consider the benefits in more detail.